sammyutere/Auto-Discovery-Auto-Deployment/README.md

 # Project Goal
 To deploy a higly available, self-healing, scalable and secured containerised Java application, using Jenkins pipeline in Amazon Web Services (AWS).

+# Tech Stack
+Terraform - used as infrastructure as code (IaC) AWS - used for cloud infrastructure.

 # Application Overview
 This application